 From the car park, you need to walk back across the street and join the footpath (to the right of the outbuilding) that is signposted as towards the Pennine Way.
 Follow this path until you come to a split.
 Take the left-hand option, heading downhill towards the river.
 Here, you’ll catch sight of the first waterfall on this Yorkshire Dales waterfalls walk!

 East Gill Force is a series of two waterfalls.
 The upper part of East Gill Force is a single drop waterfall (dropping 4.5 metres), which is the more visible and more easily accessed of the two.
-While, the lower part of East Gill Force, nearest the River Swale has a stepped drop over 3 metres.
+While, the lower part of East Gill Force, nearest the River Swale has a staggered drop over 3 metres.

 The lower part of East Gill Force is quite hard to get to.
 As such, the best view of it is from the opposite side of the river.
 Although, the view isn’t the greatest because of all the trees and branches.
 But, the heavy sound of water flowing will be music to your ears.
 The more adventurous (and well-prepared) may want to try navigating to the side of this smaller waterfall.
 Just be prepared to get very wet, muddy and need to climb through bushes!